-A Financial Needs Determination form is filled out with each participant entering a training service.
-An Individual Training Account (ITA) is completed to aid in identifying which WIOA Title I funds will be used (including, tuition, books and fees).
+Title I completes a Financial Needs Determination form with each participant entering a training service.
+An ITA is completed to aid in identifying which WIOA Title I funds will be used (including, tuition, books and fees).
 Participants interested in training are required to research at least three different training programs offering similar degrees to compare and choose the training program best suited to their needs both logistically and financially.